mrocklin/mrocklin.github.io/publications.md

 -   US Patent 7620209: [*Method and apparatus for dynamic space-time imaging system*](http://www.google.com/patents/US20060082590)

-I publish my work at a finer, and more frequent scale at my [technical blog](/blog/).
+I publish my work at a finer and more frequent scale at my [technical blog](/blog/).
 Additionally the [source code](http://github.com/mrocklin/) for many projects is released long before written works are published.

 ### Talks